sinamics/ztnet/README.md

 # Security

 This project is still "work in progess", ztnet is provided "as is" without any warranty.
 Use at your own risk!

+## Work to be done

+- Remove reactstrap and Bootstrap package.
+- Convert all files to TS
+- Implement more detailed TS
+- Generall improvement